weihuchao/django_ricker/README.md

-This is some django 1.9.9 utils, make it convenient to work.
+This is some django utils, make it convenient to work.
+Now only support django 1.9,  1.9+ may aslo work.

 ## 1 install